Skip to content

 Section: time

-Controls the simulation duration and adaptive time stepping.
+Controls the simulation duration.

 duration